 Despite these shortcomings, we recently recommended CompTIA Security+ as one of the four best ways to begin your security career and even recommended that you should start with Security+, even before CompTIA Network+.

 Unlike the first two certifications, CCNA Security is vendor-specific and focused on security of Cisco networks.
 CCNA Security is also approved for both DOD Level I and Level II IAT baselines and carries more weight with private employers than both the SSCP and Security+ certs, CCNA Security tends to be a better “door opener” than either the SSCP or Security+.

 To become CCNA Security certified, you must first have a Cisco CCENT, CCNA Routing and Switching, or CCIE certification and then pass a 90-minute, 60-70 question CCNA Security (210-260) exam.

-The Certified Ethical Hacker (CEH) is an intermediate-level certification focused on the prevention of most common attacks and securing systems and networks.
+White hat hacking is focused on the prevention of most common attacks and securing systems and networks.

 5. CompTIA Advanced Security Practitioner (CASP)

 CompTIA Advanced Security Practitioner (CASP) is intended as an expert-level security certification.
 Although just a couple of years old, it is approved as a DOD-baseline for Level III IAT security technicians.

 If you’re looking to work in a DOD/government environment, then CASP is an easier option than the Certified Information Systems Security Professional (CISSP) that comes later in our list.
 However, CISSP has far better name recognition — even within the government — so even if you choose CASP now, you may need to get CISSP-certified later.